Privacy Rights Clearinghouse

 In most states, your employer can use your SSN as an employee ID number.
 However, the Social Security Administration discourages employers from displaying SSNs on documents that are viewed by other people — such as badges, parking permits, or on lists distributed to employees.
 Employers do, however, need each employee’s SSN to report earnings and payroll taxes.
 In California and New York, as explained above, employers cannot display the employee’s SSN in certain situations.

 Consumers Union provides a listing of State laws restricting private use of Social Security numbers .
 The Data Quality Campaign has has a summary table of state SSN protection laws.

-Providing your Social Security number is not a requirement for placing an order at an online shopping site.
-You should never provide it when shopping.
+You should never provide your SSN when shopping online.
 Likewise, responsible employers will not ask for your SSN when just applying for a job online.
 However, you may need to provide your SSN when applying for a credit card, bank account, insurance policy, brokerage account, or a government benefit.

 When online, you must take extra precautions to determine that your personal data is transmitted securely and that it’s stored safely by the recipient.
-Make sure you have a firewall, an up-to-date operating systems and software, and current anti-virus and antispyware software installed on your computer.
+Make sure you have a firewall, up-to-date operating systems and software, and current anti-virus and anti-malware software installed on your computer or other device.
 Only conduct business transactions with well-known, reputable companies.
 Make sure that you are actually connected to the proper site.
 Scam sites may have similar names.